pspiagicw/qemantra/docs/src/qemantra.md

 ## Features

-- Easy to use and understand.
+- Intuitive usage
-- Create, Run and manage virtual machines.
+- Easily create, run and manage virtual machines.
 - Use features like KVM to full potential

 **These docs are searchable: press `s` or click on the magnifying glass icon to activate the search function!.**

 ![carbon](./gifs/intro.gif)